ultrawide/express-local-library/README.md

 Deployed on heroku: https://glacial-waters-76160.herokuapp.com/catalog

-Local library catalog project I worked on to learn the foundations of NodeJS/Express/MongoDB/PUG.
+Local library catalog project to learn the foundations of NodeJS/Express/MongoDB/PUG.
 Feedback is welcome; they're always appreciated! :)

 Along the way, I've gained fundamental knowledge about controllers, managing flow control when using asynchronous operations, creating views using Pug, querying the site's database using models, passing information to a view, and creating and extending templates.
 I've also learned how to create forms using Pug, validate and sanitize input using express-validator, and add, delete, and modify records in the database.